fayway/ractive-router/README.md

 ### Introduction

-A simple router for Ractive.js applications implemented using Crossroads.js and Hasher
+A simple router for Ractive.js applications built on top of [Crossroads.js](https://millermedeiros.github.io/crossroads.js/) and [Hasher](https://github.com/millermedeiros/Hasher)

 ### Installation with jspm